 This is the first real dessert I’ve shared on the blog in a loooong time, and it’s in the name of a good cause: Thanksgiving!

-Why we love this make ahead apple crisp
+Reasons you’ll love this apple crisp

 - you can make it the day before and reheat in the oven